mariaminkova13/rhythm/README.md

 # Description
-A simple vertical-scrolling rhythm game.
+A simple vertical-scrolling rhythm game that uses Electron.

 Played casually; 100% skill-based with no levels, upgrades, in-game currency or progression.
 This game might not be suited for beginners- it's intended more as a hardcore challenge, reminiscent of Dark Souls... so don't be surprised if the 'relaxed' difficulty feels about right and 'normal' is difficult; I based it mostly on my personal experience and skill level.
 >So far, the features and installation listed haven't been added yet, but they are in progress